Koni-21/DartDetection/readme.md

 # Sub Project: Dart Localization

  This sub-project focuses on localizing steel darts on a dartboard using two (or more) cameras.
-To detect the darts in the camera images a CNN is used (YOLO).
+To detect the darts in the camera images a difference image between two consecutive images in combination with linear regression is used.
 The localization of the darts from two perspectives is done by stereo camera calibration.

-Read more in:
+Read more in (Dokumentation of a deprecated version):
 [Sub Project: Dart localization](/assets/240229_Projectwork_dart_localization.pdf)

 The full e-steel dart project is still in development and not yet released.